Button Gwinnett: Early life and education

-Gwinnett was born in 1735 in the parish of Down Hatherley in the county of Gloucestershire, England, to a Welsh father, the Reverend Samuel Gwinnett, (Gwinnett deriving from the Welsh kingdom of Gwynedd) and his wife, Anne.
+Button Gwinnett was born in 1735 in the city of Gloucester in England, to the Reverend Samuel Gwinnett, who was the vicar of Down Hatherley, Gloucestershire and his wife, Anne.
 He was the third of his parents' seven children, born after his older sister Anna Maria and his older brother Samuel.
 There are conflicting reports as to his exact birthdate, but he was baptized in St Catherine's Church in Gloucester on April 10, 1735.
 It is believed that he attended the College School, held in Gloucester Cathedral (now called The King's School) as did his older brother, but there is no surviving evidence to substantiate this.
-He started his career apprenticed to his uncle William Gwinnett, a greengrocer in Gloucester, then moved to Wolverhampton in Staffordshire in 1754 after obtaining a further apprenticeship with an ironmonger there named John Weston Smith.
+He started his career apprenticed to his uncle William Gwinnett, a greengrocer in the city of Bristol, then moved to Wolverhampton in Staffordshire in 1754 after obtaining a further apprenticeship with an ironmonger there named John Weston Smith.
 On 19 April 1757 he married Ann Bourne, daughter of a greengrocer, at St. Peter's Church, Wolverhampton.
 In 1762, the couple, who parented three daughters, departed Wolverhampton and emigrated to America.

 Gwinnett's business activities took him from Newfoundland to Jamaica.
 Never very successful, he moved to Savannah, Georgia, in 1765, and opened a store.
 When that venture failed, he bought (on credit) St. Catherine's Island, as well as a large number of slaves, in order to attempt to become a planter.
 Though his planting activities were also unsuccessful, he did make a name for himself in local politics and was elected to the Provincial Assembly.